 The parties recognize that it is desirable from time to time to have a means for employees to assist other City employees in time of need.
-The following shall be the vehicle for that purpose.
+The following shall be the vehicle for that purpose

 - A. Each employee wishing to donate personal leave will fill out, date and sign a leave slip showing the amount of leave the employee wishes to donate in increments of not less than 4 hours and deliver said leave slip to the Finance Department. - B. Each leave slip will have written or typed along the bottom: "Leave donated to (employee name)."
-The employee receiving the leave donation will have the amount of leave converted to their pay rate.

-- C. Once personal leave is donated, it is irretrievable by the donor. - D. It is the understanding of the City that the Internal Revenue Service at this time treats donated leave as income to the recipient, and not a taxable event to the donor.
-However, the City has no control over the tax treatment of such donated leave.

-20.6 - Expiration of Accrued Personal Leave
+The employee receiving the leave donation will have the amount of leave converted to their pay rate. - C. Once personal leave is donated, it is irretrievable by the donor. - D. It is the understanding of the City that the Internal Revenue Service at this time treats donated leave as income to the recipient, and not a taxable event to the donor.
+However, the City has no control over the tax treatment of such donated leave. - 20.6 Expiration of Accrued Personal Leave

-An employee who exhausts accumulated personal leave may request leave without pay, which may be granted at the discretion of the Mayor in accordance with Article 21, Section 6 of this Agreement.
-In exercising such discretion, the Mayor may require a report from the employee as to the member's expected time to return to work.
-The employee may also be required to submit to his supervisor a monthly report affirming the nature of the absence.
+A sick or disabled employee who exhausts accumulated personal leave may request leave without pay, which may be granted at the discretion of the Mayor in accordance with Article 21, Section 6 of this Agreement.
+In exercising such discretion, the Mayor may require a report from the employee's attending physician which specifically describes the nature of the illness or disability and includes the physician's opinion as to the member's expected time to return to work.
+The employee may also be required to submit to his supervisor a monthly report from the attending physician affirming the continued illness or disability.